Fallow Deer (Dama dama) Farming in Tasmania

 Frequently Asked Questions (FAQs)

-The Frequently Asked Questions below provide understanding of the new regulations.
+The Frequently Asked Questions below provide understanding of Deer Farm Licences and the Nature Conservation (Deer Farming) Regulations 2022.

 Q. What will a Deer Farm Licence cost?

-Deer Farm Licences are to be issued free of charge.
+Deer Farm Licences are issued free of charge.

 Q. Can a licence be cancelled or suspended?